marakasikot/ToDoShka/README.md

 # ToDoShka
-Simple tod od list made by Maxim Kotsyuba in cooperation with Google and the GPT chat
+Simple tod do list made by Maxim Kotsyuba in cooperation with Google and the GPT chat